stemlesson.org or mea.cpalms.org

 CPALMS Integrated STEM MEA Lesson Development Program

 We offer professional development on MEAs for Florida's K-12 educators.
 Our program is focused on providing high-quality professional development using a hands-on approach, where participants are supported in writing their own MEA lessons through timely and quality feedback, leading to publication of participants’ MEAs on CPALMS.
 Participants in the CPALMS Integrated STEM MEA Lesson Development Program will gain a thorough understanding of MEAs, how they are used, and learn techniques to write a high-quality, standards-aligned MEA lesson that integrates STEM disciplines.
-Major shifts in the Common Core State Standards for Mathematics and English Language Arts are also covered in the training.
+Major shifts in the standards for mathematics and English language arts are also covered in the training.
 A backwards design approach is used to guide MEA development, which starts with the desired results of teaching and ends with the teaching activities, ensuring close alignment to selected standards.
 Stipends are available for participants.
 Click here for more information and to submit an application.